alexliuhust/PersonalProjectMT/README.md

 ![Alt text](/images/Authentication.png?raw=true "Spring Security + JWT — Log In")

 #### Back end
-When a user is trying to log in, the input username and password are encapsulated into UsernamePasswordAuthenticationToken.
-It's an implementing class of Authentication.
+When a user is trying to log in, the input username and password are encapsulated into an implementing class of Authentication, called UsernamePasswordAuthenticationToken.

 AuthenticationManager takes UsernamePasswordAuthenticationToken and tries to authenticate the corresponding user.